The Stunning Transformation Of Melissa Rauch

 When Melissa Rauch and Winston Beigel graduated from college, they began working together on a story about a college kid trying to make it in the real world.
 Obviously, the two had been inspired by their own experiences as college kids; however, something about their story just wasn't working.

 After performing "The Miss Education of Jenna Bush" at the New York International Fringe Festival, Rauch was approached by an agent.
-Knowing this was her shot, she and Beigel decided to move to Los Angeles, California.
-"That was essentially what got me out of waiting tables," Rauch admitted to Linda and Drew Scott.
+Knowing this was her shot, she and Beigel decided to move to Los Angeles.
+"That was essentially what got me out of waiting tables," Rauch admitted.

-Though Melissa Rauch's big move to Los Angeles came after her one-woman show in New York City proved to be a hit, the actress continued to struggle to find jobs that would stick.
-Once, she auditioned to be a hand model for a TGI Friday's commercial, but even her hands couldn't make the cut (via Backstage).
-"I was doing a lot of driving around, crying in my car," she admitted on Entertainment Tonight about her time in Hollywood.
+Though Melissa Rauch's big move to Los Angeles came after her one-woman show in New York City proved to be a hit, the actress struggled to find jobs that would stick.
+Once, she auditioned to be a hand model for a TGI Friday's commercial, but even her hands couldn't make the cut.
+"I was doing a lot of driving around, crying in my car," she admitted to Entertainment Tonight about her time in Hollywood.

 Melissa Rauch got her first taste of fame with Best Week Ever